plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### June 2nd: $1M ARR ($83,637 MRR)

 The first five months of this year have been incredible for us.
 On June 2nd, we made it to $83,637 MRR ($1M ARR) thanks to our 7,000+ paying subscribers!
+We've climbed that magical mountain!
+We understand we're in a privileged position and don't take for granted things we have achieved.

+People are always curious about marketing and growth.
 Our marketing strategy has been remarkably similar throughout all the different milestones.
 It's not based on shouting, interrupting or tricking people.
 It's a boring strategy and doesn't feature any exciting growth hacks.

 We focus on a small number of things, but we try to do them as best as we can: